AdrianLopezPerez/Matrix-class/README.md

 y[column];
 ```
 The row of the ```y``` matrix is the column of the x matrix.
-Do not access with ```x.t()[column]```.
+When planning to access more than one column, do not access with ```x.t()[column]```.
 While it is possible, it will transpose the whole matrix each time, which is inefficient.
 Just store the transpose and access the rows as done above.
 ## Get the number of rows or columns
 ```
 x.rows();